Secondary

 “If you get to one and a student is still talking, look at the student with a neutral expression until the talking stops”

-This counting down technique is respectful, efficient and when done right, highly effective.
+This behaviour management strategy is respectful, efficient and when done right, highly effective.
 It allows for crisp transitions between activities, so that you don’t waste time or lose your lesson’s momentum.

 Always respond

 Always respond to misbehaviour.
 Don’t turn a blind eye, look the other way or pretend you didn’t see something when you did.
-You have to address and challenge misbehaviour.
+You have to address and challenge misbehaviour with an effective behaviour management strategy.

 A key reason for teachers failing to address misbehaviour is that they doubt their ability to effectively deal with it.
 There’s the niggling doubt that doing so will somehow backfire on them, so that what stops them is ultimately fear.